makma/fingerprintjs.com/content/index/ecommerce.md

   title: Reduce chargebacks one month after integrating FingerprintJS on your website.
   subtitle: "Every dollar of ecommerce fraud can cost retailers between 3 to 4
-    times as much - a loss mitigated with our 99.5% accurate browser fingerprinting and e-commerce fraud detection solution.
-With FingerprintJS, you can protect your bottom line against fraudulent orders that incur tremendous financial waste on labor, shipping, products, chargebacks, fines and more . "
+    times as much - a loss mitigated with our 99.5% accurate browser fingerprinting and ecommerce fraud detection solution.
+With FingerprintJS, you can protect your income against fraudulent orders that waste resources ƒon labor, shipping, products, chargebacks, fines and more . "
   buttonText: Get Started
   buttonHref: https://dashboard.fingerprintjs.com/signup
 ---